 As goes winning, Kawhi’s resume speaks for itself.
 Not only did he win a championship and finals MVP in the storied franchise of San Antonio.
 He did it in Toronto where no one else had done it before.
 It’s one thing to defend a title and win championships as part of a dynasty.
 It’s another thing thing entirely to build a winning team with no legacy of winning.
 None of the talking heads expected Toronto to win the East much less win a championship.
 But Kawhi let his game do the talking for him.

 I’ll make a disclaimer even though I shouldn’t have to.
 I am a huge LeBron James.
 He is my favorite player in the NBA.
 I think he is the second greatest player of all time behind Jordan.
 But the NBA’s best player debate is not a lifetime achievement award.
-It is a current statement of affairs and speaks to what will transpire moving forward.
+It is a dynamic assessment that speaks to what will transpire moving forward.
 All of the facts point to the conclusion that Kawhi has surpassed LeBron James as the NBA’s best player.

 Let me know in the comments whether you agree or disagree.
-If you are the latter, you have a tough sell on your hands.
+If you belong to the latter, you have a tough sell on your hands.